A SWEET NEW YEAR

 No matter what the weather, in Jerusalem the year is marked by religious rhythms.
 The Muslim Eid al Adha, the Feast of the Sacrifice, with its queues outside butcher shops - and sometimes even in the street, waiting for sheep to be slaughtered - has just passed.
 Now we stand before the Hagim, the Jewish festivals which kick off with the Jewish New Year.
 Supermarkets are crowded, shoppers are stressed and traffic is even more chaotic than usual.

-At Jerusalem’s main fresh produce market, Mahane Yehuda, you can buy pomegranates, dates and lovely round Sabbath breads, challah which has been braided into a circle, as one year ends and another begins.
+At Jerusalem’s main fresh produce market, Mahane Yehuda, you can buy pomegranates, dates and lovely round Sabbath breads, challah which has been braided into a circle, to mark one year endinh and another beginnning.

 Honey also flies off the shelves so apple can be dipped into it at the New Year’s table - a great taste combination - and it can be baked into honey cakes, symbolising a sweet, prosperous new year.
 Or in fact, actualising a sweet new year through our taste buds.